ketch-li/e-venement/doc/api/checkout.rst

 After you create a cart (an empty order) and add some items to it, you can start the checkout via API.
 This basically means updating the order with concrete information, step by step, in a correct order.

-e-venement checkout flow is built from 4 steps, which have to be done in a certain order.
+e-venement checkout flow is built from 3 steps, which have to be done in a certain order :

 +------------+---------------------------------------------------------+
 | Step       | Description                                             |